GRP99/GRP99/README.md

 **Welcome to my GitHub profile!**

-## 👨‍💻 About Me
+## 👨‍💻 About

 I am a Java backend developer based in Portugal, with a master degree in Informatics Engineering from the [University of Minho](https://www.uminho.pt/EN).
-Currently, I work at [AlticeLabs, S.A.](https://github.com/AlticeLabsProjects), contributing to improving projects to make them more functional and optimized.
-With hands-on experience in various backend projects, I focus on delivering reliable and efficient applications.
-I am passionate about problem-solving and enjoy collaborating with teams to create impactful software solutions.
-Outside of work, I love sports, travelling , and gaming, and I have an obsession with everything tech-related.
+Currently working at [AlticeLabs, S.A.](https://github.com/AlticeLabsProjects), contributing to enhanced projects for improved functionality and optimization.
+With hands-on experience in various backend projects, my daily focus lies on delivering reliable and efficient applications.

 ## 🚀 Future Goals

-I am dedicated to continuously enhancing my backend development skills, with a focus on performance and scalability.
+I am dedicated to continuously enhancing my backend development skills, particularly in terms of performance and scalability.
 I am also committed to exploring new versions of Java to stay updated with the latest features and improvements.
-My passion for learning drives me to explore new technologies and adopt best practices in software development.

 ## 🛠 Technologies & Tools